LBLucaBonetti/design-patterns/src/main/java/it/lbsoftware/observer/README.md

 ### Definition

-Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically
+The Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically